Theoretical and Practical Clinical Neuropsychology

 Course content

-This diploma is similar to our MSc in Clinical Neuropsychology and delivers both the knowledge component and practice component which support entry to the SRCN.
-However, it allows you to bring forward learning and case experience from your DClin in order to streamline and accelerate the postdoctoral training required to enter the SRCN.
-To be eligible to apply to this degree, you must be studying a DClin at a UK University which has a collaborative agreement with the University of Bristol.
-You can find a list of collaborating institutions on our website.
+This diploma is similar to our MSc in Clinical Neuropsychology and delivers both knowledge component (adult only) and practice component required for entry to the SRCN.
+However, it allows you to bring forward learning and case experience from your DClinPsych to streamline and accelerate the postdoctoral training required to enter the SRCN.
+To be eligible to apply to this degree, you must be studying a DClinPsych at a UK University which has a collaborative agreement with the University of Bristol.
+You can find a list of collaborating institutions at the bottom of this page.

 Around 80% of the taught content is delivered by practising clinicians.
-You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, formulation and rehabilitation.
+You will learn about a range of neuropsychological disorders and pathologies, as well as focusing on principles of assessment, formulation and rehabilitation.

-Those interested in applying to this programme may wish to discuss the process with their DClin team and also find out more about how to apply.
+This programme is largely online and can be taken from home or work.
+If you're interested in applying to this programme, you may wish to discuss the process with your DClinPsych team and find out how to apply.

 Information for international students